Senior Lecturer in HRM and Leadership

 Barkas, Linda Anne, Armstrong, Paul-Alan and Bishop, Garry (2020) Is inclusion still an illusion in higher education? exploring the curriculum through the student voice.
 International Journal of Inclusive Education. pp. 1-16.
 ISSN 1464-5173

 Armstrong, Paul-Alan (2018) Scholar Practitioner, Reflexive Professionals, the ART of Autobiographical Professional Development.
 International Journal of Online Graduate Education, 1 (1). pp. 1-14.

 Barkas, Linda Anne, Armstrong, Paul-Alan and Bishop, Garrry (2017) What happens when they grow up.
 Inclusive Education Summit - Australia.
 (Unpublished)

 Janfeshar Nobari, Juila and Armstrong, Paul-Alan (2020) Prisoners of Inclusivity: Perspective on Spirituality, Humanism and Place.
 In: Gender Equality in Changing Times Multidisciplinary Reflections on Struggles and Progress.
 Palgrave.
 ISBN 9783030265700

 Bryans, Trish, Fraser, Helen and Armstrong, Paul-Alan (2017) Workplace - Women's Place?
 In: Re-reading Spare Rib.
 Palgrave Macmillan, pp. 99-118.
 ISBN 978-3-319-49309-1

 Armstrong, Paul-Alan and Bryans, Trish (2016) Human Resource Reflective Project: Developing Researching Professionals.
-In: The Innovation in Teaching of Research Methodology Excellence Awards: an Anthology of Case Histories 2016.
-Academic Conferences and Publishing International, London.
+In: ECRM 2016 Innovation in the Teaching of Research Methodology Excellence Awards.
+Academic Conferences and Publishing International (ACPIL), London.
 ISBN 9781910810972

 Conference or Workshop Item